Robust semi-parametric signal detection in particle physics with classifiers decorrelated via optimal transport: Experiments

 Figure~\ref{img:WTaggingnoDecorrelation} shows the effect of sculpting on the background distribution when signal enrichment is applied to the classifier output without any decorrelation.
-The background distribution demonstrates a bump as the classifier output ($h$) increases making it hard to detect the signal bump using a bump hunt.
-Figure~\ref{img:WTaggingDecorrelation} shows the distributions of both the background and the signal after decorrelating the classifier using CDOT, i.e., the signal enrichment cuts are now applied on the decorrelated classifier output ($T_M(h)$).
-As the decorrelated classifier output increases, the top row of the figure shows that the background distribution's shape remains the same avoiding sculpting.
-The bottom row further demonstrates the increase in the signal proportion.
+The background distribution demonstrates a bump as the classifier output ($h$) increases making it hard to detect the signal bump using a test.
+Figure~\ref{img:WTaggingDecorrelation} shows the distributions of both the background and the signal after decorrelation, i.e., the signal enrichment cuts are now applied on the decorrelated classifier output ($T_M(h)$).
+As the classifier output increases, the top row of the figure shows that the background distribution's shape remains the same avoiding sculpting while the bottom row demonstrates the increase in the signal proportion.